By Matthew B. Cox

 The next email arrived 15 minutes later.
 It contained wiring instructions and stated, “Trust me man this is worth it.
 Easiest money you ever made…” There was another email a week later, and another.

-“October thirteenth,” asked Blayne, “is [that] the deadline I’ve got?”
+“October thirteenth,” asked Sebastian, “is [that] the deadline I’ve got?”

 “Two weeks!” snapped one of the investors.

-Standing in front of his house, Blayne assured them he’d have the money.
+Standing in front of his house, Sebastian assured them he’d have the money.

 Within days of the confrontation Damien intensified his sales pitch to Donovan.
 “Easiest money you’ll ever make, bro,” said Damien over and over.